tonyp-hc/consul-bookinfo/README.md

 docker.io/istio/examples-bookinfo-reviews-v3:1.16.2
 ```

+All examples are tested with Consul 1.9.0 but many will also work with Consul 1.6.0+

 ## Repository Structure
 There are several directories included in this repo and additional examples will be included over time.
 If an example expects certain prerequisities or dependencies, it will define those.